sreekarnv/burger-house/README.md

     3. npm run dev in the server folder to run server in localhost (both react and express run on port 4000)
     4. Production ready app is hosted on https://burger-house-sreekar.herokuapp.com/

+# For task 2
+    1. I have added user account (email) verification upon user registration or resend that registration incase you have missed that email.
+    2. Collecting user location using Browser's Geo Location API when the user registers.
+    3. A map (using Mapbox API) has been added in customer dashboard.
+Where they can track their order
+    4. The map shows store location, user location, route between two locations and updates location of mock delivery driver.
+    5. A button has been added so as to update the location of mock delivery driver.

 # Home Page
 ![](preview-images/home-1.jpg)
 ![](preview-images/home-2.PNG)